yumutian20020315/INFO448-SimpleKotlin/README.md

         git clone https://github.com/tedneward/INFO448-SimpleKotlin simplekotlin

     ... to do the deed.
-This will also create a local copy of the project on your machine in a directory called `basickotlin`.
+This will also create a local copy of the project on your machine in a directory called `simplekotlin`.
 You will also need to "re-home" your local copy so it points to your own GitHub account; you can do this by creating a repository of this same name (`INFO448-SimpleKotlin`) in your GitHub account and then executing `git remote set-url origin https://github.com/[your-ID]/INFO448-SimpleKotlin.git`.
 (Needless to say, it's a lot easier to fork the repo.)

 ## To compile and run...
 To compile and run the tests, execute `gradlew` (if you are on macOS or Linux) or `gradlew.bat` (if you are on Windows), which will download and install a local copy of Gradle, and then pull down a host of plugins to build the app locally and then run the tests.
 (If you are on a macOS/Linux machine, you may need to explicitly reference the current directory when you run the `gradlew` script, so if `gradlew` by itself yields an error, try `./gradlew` instead.)